Krishna Kant

 Dusan Ramljak, Temple

-University, Thesis area: Managing and Exploiting provenance in storage systems,
+University, Thesis area: Managing and Exploiting provenance in storage

-Fall 2015, Completed May 2019.
+systems, Fall 2015, Completed May 2019, Now with

-University, Thesis area: Quality of
+Ibrahim El-Shekil, Temple University, Thesis area: Quality of Configuration in Large-Scale Data

-Configuration in Large-Scale Data Centers, Role: Supervisor, Starting date:
+Centers, Role: Supervisor, Starting date: Fall 2014, Status: completed Dec

-Fall 2014, Status: completed Dec 2018.
-Now with Metropolitan State University, St.
+2018.
+Now with Metropolitan State University, St. Paul.

-Malek Athamnah, Temple
+Malek Athamnah,

-University, Thesis area: Access Control
+Temple University, Thesis area: Access

-Status: Completed Sept 2018, Now postdoc at UPenn.
+2014, Status: Completed Sept 2018, Now postdoc at

 Mayank Raj (2015),